 Click on image to go to Amazon

 While this product from UTG certainly qualifies for consideration in our best 308 scope competition, a warning.
 Shipping by manufacturers of authentic models is limited to the continental United States.
 Inferior counterfeits produced in China of this product have flooded the market.
-As always, to make sure that one is getting the best 308 scope for one's money, one should deal with online firearm retailers with caution.
+As always, to make sure that one is getting the right 308 scope for one's needs and money, one should deal with online firearm retailers with caution.

 But for those who have purchased an authentic BugBuster Scope for their 308, this is a generally good product.
 While the manufacturer's claim that this scope can sight targets anywhere from "three yards to infinity" is debatable, this scope does have excellent range and magnification.
 It features multiple locking turrets for mounting and stability.
 The Bugbuster has a emerald coated 1" barrel for maximum light transmission to the scope.
 It also features dual red/green sighting, which both allows for a maximum viewing field, and helps to relieve eye strain.